securingsincity/reactjs-talk/slides/slide-8.md

 <!-- .element: class="fragment" data-fragment-index="3" -->
 The best part?
 You can use it on anything.
-It makes testing `window` DOM elements
+It makes testing `window` DOM elements easy